contactandyc/another-c-library/2_timing.md

 ...
 ```

-The compiler basically inserts the contents of file2.c into test_timer.c.
+The compiler inserts the contents of file2.c into test_timer.c.
 At this point, if there was another source file that wanted to use these functions, all they would have to do is #include "file2.c".
-For example...
+For example:

 test_reverse.c
 ```c